Hung Hom station: Construction safety scandal

 In 2018, a major scandal emerged regarding construction malpractice at the Hung Hom station construction site.
 In 2015, contractors building the concrete slab forming the Tuen Ma line platform level reportedly cut off the ends of reinforcing bars that were supposed to be screwed into couplers within the diaphragm wall forming the side of the underground station box.
 The contractor then poured the concrete even though the bars were not connected to the couplers.
 As a result, engineers have cast doubt on the long-term structural safety of the slab.

 The government has demanded that MTR Corporation submit a report on the safety of the station.
 An independent engineer, C M Wong & Associates Ltd., will conduct safety tests.
 On 12 June 2018, Chief Executive Carrie Lam announced that she will appoint a commission on inquiry, headed by Hong Kong judge Michael Hartmann, to investigate the scandal.

 Station layout

+Former layout

+Station layout from 16 August 2009 to 19 June 2021: